7 Interior Decor Ideas for the Wine Connoisseur

 Homeowners around the country are converting bedrooms, bonus rooms, and cellars into more desirable spaces.
 If you are a wine enthusiast that unused space might be the ideal location for your new wine cellar or tasting room.

-If you are looking to bring your passion for fine wine into your home, we've come up with some guidance, along with 6 interior decor ideas, to help you with planning!
+If you are looking to bring your passion for fine wine into your home, we’ve come up with seven interior decor ideas, to help you with planning.

-Do you want to recreate a rustic wine cellar from an old French Chateau?
+Do you want to recreate a rustic wine cellar from an old French Chateau such as this Wine Cellar by Pinnacle Architectural Studio?

 Do you want a sophisticated and contemporary look to your new space?